microsoft/charts/README.md

 ## Adding new charts

 To contribute a chart, first create an archive of your chart using `helm package`.
-Then place the archive in the `repo` folder and update `repo/index.yaml`, `source.yaml` with your chart details.
+Then place the archive in the `repo` folder and update `repo/index.yaml`, `sources.yaml` with your chart details.
+Hint: use `helm repo index` to generate your `index.yaml` for your chart in the same folder where your chart archive lives.
 Create a branch with your work and merge it into the `gh-pages` branch to deploy.

 ## Contributing